jakarriaa/AWS-Cloud-Website-Hosting-Project/README.md

 # AWS-Cloud-Website-Hosting-Project

 <h2>Overview</h2>
-<h3>This project demonstrates how to deploy and host a cloud-based website using Amazon Web Services (AWS).
+<b>This project demonstrates how to deploy and host a cloud-based website using Amazon Web Services (AWS).
 The architecture includes EC2 for compute, S3 for storage, and RDS for database management, creating a scalable and production-ready cloud environment.
-This project was built by following a hands-on AWS tutorial and implementing real-world cloud infrastructure components.</h3>
+This project was built by following a hands-on AWS tutorial and implementing real-world cloud infrastructure components.</b>

--<b>Project Architecture</b>
+<h2>Project Architecture</h2>
 <ul>
  <li>[Amazon EC2 — Virtual server hosting the web application]</li>
  <li>[Amazon S3 — Static file storage (images, assets, backups)]</li>